 No matter if you have a small dog or a large dog, I can’t think of any form of public transport in Germany where you can’t bring your dog along.
 As public transport reaches nearly every corner of Germany, this means it’s possible to travel easily without a car.

 The main train operator in Germany is Deutsche Bahn.
-Click here to read their pet policy (unfortunately and surprisingly, only in German).
+Click here to read the Deutsche Bahn pet policy (unfortunately and surprisingly, only in German).
 Here are the key points.
 On trains, small dogs and other animals (no larger than a domestic cat) in a container travel for free.
 For larger dogs, they require a child’s fare ticket, plus to wear a leash and muzzle.

 Additionally, if buying the excellent value regional or Germany-wide weekday and weekend tickets, while children travel for free, dogs not travelling in a carrier are counted as an extra passenger.
 So if there’s two of you and a dog, you need to buy a ticket for three people.
 When writing the names of the passengers on the ticket, write “Hund” instead.